xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

   <div class="column" markdown="span">![gs-flc-3.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/gs-flc-3.png)</div>
 </div>

 For a logged in customer the procees becomes a bit shorter, since all personal data (shipping and billing addresses) will be predefined already based on the customer account info.
-Hence the logged in customer will need only to choose the preferred delivery method and then pay the order.
+The preferred delivery and payment methods will also be pre-chosen based on the previous order of this customer.
+Hence the logged in customer will need only to check the fields and then pay the order.

 ### One Page Checkout